tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Confirmation-url.md

 ## Payment Retries

 When a transaction is rejected, the payer has the option to retry the payment using the same or a different payment method.
-Keep in mind that for each attempt, PayU sends a request to the confirmation page with the corresponding transaction status.
+Keep in mind that for each attempt, PayU sends a request to the confirmation URL with the corresponding transaction status.

 Each of these requests uses the same payment reference (`reference_sale`) and order identifier (`reference_pol`), but includes a different transaction identifier (`transaction_id`).
-As a result, you may receive multiple calls to the confirmation page for the same sale.
+As a result, you may receive multiple calls to the confirmation URL for the same sale.

 Below is an example showing a rejected attempt followed by an approved retry: